-VACCA is working within the sector, with schools and within communities to provide an intensive four day training program - Yarning up on Trauma.
+VACCA is working within the sector, with schools and within communities to provide an intensive three day training program - Yarning up on Trauma.

 Within this program, delivered across Australia, participants discuss the nature and effects of trauma including physical, social, emotional and spiritual impacts.
 There is a focus upon understanding trauma in the context of Aboriginal history: through colonisation, stolen generations, disadvantage and institutionalised racism.
 Across the four days map this history to place the trauma of Aboriginal people today within that context.

 The three day program explores what attachment means for Aboriginal families and identifies ways in which trauma affects health, well-being and relationships with others.
 Finally, participants identify strategies and supports that assist in healing and working with clients who are living with and experiencing trauma.

 Yarning up on Trauma focuses on the needs of Aboriginal children today, in the context of the history of trauma.

 To book this training for your organisation or workplace, please fill in our 'Workplace Bookings' form below.

 Alternatively, contact us at firstname.lastname@example.org or call us on (03) 9287 8800 to speak to a member of our team.